ansys/pyensight/doc/source/calc_functions.rst

 This function only operates on model parts with pre-defined species.
-The specified material(s) can either be a list of materials or a single material value.
+The specified materials can either be a list of materials or a single material value.
 The specified species can either be a list, a single specie, or no specie (that is a null species list which then computes an element value based on only material fraction contributions).
 The scalar per element